Æ

 Two clinical trials that are testing two new drug therapies are finally showing positive results.

-Dr. Frank is among the research team that was testing one of these treatments, donanemab, here at Bruyère as part of the TRAILBLAZER-ALZ 2 randomized controlled clinical trial.
+Dr. Frank is among the research team that was testing one of these treatments, donanemab, here at Bruyère Health as part of the TRAILBLAZER-ALZ 2 randomized controlled clinical trial.

 “For the first time, we are seeing that it is possible to slow the cognitive and functional decline of Alzheimer’s disease,” he shares.
 “And the research indicates that these treatments show more benefit for patients who are in the mildest stages of Alzheimer’s disease, which means we need to know someone is at risk as early as possible.”